opstodevops/tf-eventbridge/02-TransformEvent-EventBridge/README.md

 ### 02-TransformEvent-EventBridge

-This repository is for putting ana transformed event in a CloudWatch log group by manually invoking a lambda function.
+This repository is for putting a transformed event in a CloudWatch log group by manually invoking a lambda function.